cadrian/macchiato/README.md

 `random`      | `max`: the upper bound of the random to draw.
 The value actually returned will be between 0 and `max`-1 inclusive.
 `read`        | `file`: the file name.
 The returned value is the content of the file, which must be a valid object.
 `write`       | `file`: the file name. `value`: the object to write.
 Nothing is returned.
+`toString`    | `value`: the value to convert.
+The returned value is a string that contains the serialized object.
+`fromString`  | `data`: the serialized value to convert.
+The returned value is the deserialized object.

+Notes:
-Note: `read` and `write` handle file writing of complete objects.
+ * `read` and `write` handle file writing of complete objects.
 The notation used is similar to (yet different from) JSON.
 The difference is that the array indexes are also recorded (because they are sparse arrays); and, still, no `null`.
+ * `toString` and `fromString` work in a similar way; but the data is kept in a string instead of being read from / written to a file.